caktus/guidebook/docs/developer-onboarding/AWS.md

 !!! warning

-    Be sure that you download the csv file in the modal, otherwise you will need to re-do it as you won't have another opportunity to read the secret key.
+    Be sure that you download the csv offered to you in the confirmation modal, otherwise you will need to re-do it as you won't have another opportunity to read the secret key.

 ### Setup AWS command line